Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 Knowing When to Seek Professional Assessment

-There are certain signs that may indicate your child could benefit from professional evaluation.
+There are certain signs that may indicate your child could benefit from a professional evaluation.
 These include consistently high achievement, an exceptional ability to solve problems, and a level of curiosity beyond their years [21].
 Gifted children often develop advanced reading or math skills early on and may have an unusually extensive vocabulary for their age [21].
 If these abilities create a noticeable gap between your child and their peers, it might be time to consider an assessment.

 Building Individualized Learning Plans